otaviogood/carputer/readme.md

 ## Training pipline

-0. convert images to np arrays: `python NeuralNet/filemash.py /path/to/data`
+0. convert images to np arrays: `python NeuralNet/filemash.py /path/to/data` (Can be multiple paths)
 0. train a model: `python NeuralNet/convnet02.py`
 0. use this model to drive the car (see above)